Irvinehimself/Irvines-Firejail-Extras/HsTools/README.md

 I have included a couple of useful [polkit rules](EtcPolkitRules.d) which can be dropped into `/etc/polkit-1/rules.d/`

 #### [50-custom-mount-authority.rules](EtcPolkitRules.d/50-custom-mount-authority.rules)
 Is a rule to ensure only authorised users can mount *external drives*, *partitions* and *thumb drives*.
+Basically, the problem is that using the default `polkit` authorisations for `udisksctl`, (and, as a result, the file manager,) anyone can circumvent the access controls youve created with `Hs-MountReadWrite`.

 #### [49-custom-ask-for-rootpw.rules](EtcPolkitRules.d/49-custom-ask-for-rootpw.rules)
 This is an example from the [Arch Wiki](https://wiki.archlinux.org/index.php/Polkit#Administrator_identities) which resolves one of those annoying discrepancies between `sudo` and `polkit` authorisation.